-It’s never easy to break bad news to a client, but it’s particularly hard for small businesses that rely on a handful of good customer relationships for the bulk of their livelihood.
-It’s important to stop that uncomfortable conversation escalating into a rift between you and your client that could result in you losing a valuable source of revenue.
+It’s never easy to break bad news to a client.
+It’s particularly hard for small businesses that rely on a handful of good customer relationships for the bulk of their livelihood.
+It’s essential to stop that uncomfortable conversation escalating into a rift between you and your client that could result in you losing a valuable source of revenue.

 Here are a few tips on what to do:

 – Don’t ignore a problem.
 Bad news, unlike fine wine, doesn’t get better with age.
 If there are warning signs that the project is in trouble, you mustn’t ignore them.
-If you wait the problem may only get worse and your client will want to know why you didn’t tell them earlier that something was wrong.
-Either way the trust your client had in you is likely to be fatally undermined.
-Also, the quicker you tell them the likelier it will be that you and your client can work together to solve the problem.
+If you wait, the problem may only get worse, and your client will want to know why you didn’t tell them earlier that something was wrong.
+Either way, the trust your client had in you is likely to be fatally undermined.
+Also, the quicker you tell them, the more likely it will be that you and your client can work together to solve the problem.

 – Put yourself in your client’s shoes.
 You mustn’t avoid the fact that your problems are likely to have a knock-on effect on your customer, such as possibly delaying a major project that they may be under pressure to deliver on deadline.
 Acknowledge at the outset of your conversation that you’ve put your client in a difficult situation, but make it clear that your top priority remains to deliver on the promises you have made to them, despite the changed circumstances.

 – Don’t beat around the bush.
 No one likes to receive bad news, but everyone hates to be kept waiting before hearing it.
 This isn’t the time for long-winded excuses or technical explanations about why it happened.
 You need to sit down with your client and explain clearly what’s gone wrong.
 By tackling the problem head-on, instead of offering a stream of abject apologies, you reduce the risk of looking incompetent.
 Being honest and sparing them the fertiliser can actually build trust between you and your client.